giuseppe99barchetta/SuggestArr/README.md

 - `JELLYSEER_TOKEN`: The API token for accessing Jellyseer.
 - `MAX_SIMILAR_MOVIE`: (Optional) The maximum number of similar movies to download.
 Default is 3, with a max limit of 20.
 - `MAX_SIMILAR_TV`: (Optional) The maximum number of similar TV shows to download.
 Default is 2, with a max limit of 20.
+- `CRON_TIMES`: (Optional) Your preferred cron schedule otherwise it runs at midnight.

 ## Docker Usage